 Admittedly, the road to film scoring was a rather unique one for Chris.
 A collaborator at heart, his earliest aspirations were to direct.
 However, after discovering the score to the hit ABC drama 'LOST' when he was a freshman in high school, Chris quickly became fascinated by the marriage of music and picture.
-In 2009, he scored his first film from a college dorm room using a Macbook Pro and a Yamaha keyboard.
+As a film major, he scored his first short from a college dorm room using GarageBand and a Yamaha keyboard.
 Less than three years later, Chris’s journey came full circle when he collaborated with Academy Award winning composer Michael Giacchino (Up, Star Trek, Super 8) on a solo piano album of the music from LOST, serving as performer and arranger of the very themes that inspired him to pursue film composition in the first place.
-The album reached number 5 on the New Age Billboard Charts, and inspired a rather impassioned tweet from Producer Damon Lindelof: "GET READY TO CRY!!!"
+The album reached number 5 in its category on the Billboard Charts, and inspired a rather impassioned tweet from Producer Damon Lindelof: "GET READY TO CRY!!!"